Salboni: Area overview

 Paschim Medinipur district (before separation of Jhargram) had a total forest area of 1,700 km2, accounting for 14.31% of the total forested area of the state.
 It is obvious from the map of the Midnapore Sadar subdivision, placed alongside, is that there are large stretches of forests in the subdivision.
 The soil is predominantly lateritic.
 Around 30% of the population of the district resides in this subdivision.
-13.95% of the population lives in urban areas and 86.05% lives in the rural areas.
+13.95% of the population lives in urban areas and 86.05% in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India Salboni had a total population of 3,963, of which 1,973 (50%) were males and 1,990 (50%) were females.
+According to the 2011 Census of India Salboni had a population of 3,963, of which 1,973 (50%) were males and 1,990 (50%) females.
 Population in the age range 0-6 years was 371.
 The total number of literate persons in Salboni was 3,080 (77.72% of the population over 6 years).